Navigating the Arizona Time Zone: Your Guide to Perpetual MST

 Arizona’s decision to largely forgo Daylight Saving Time boils down to one primary factor: extreme heat.
 The state experiences scorching summer temperatures, often exceeding 100°F for extended periods.
 Moving the clocks forward would mean pushing sunset even later into the evening, extending the period of intense heat and increasing energy consumption as people rely more heavily on air conditioning during those prolonged hot hours.

+In 1968, Arizona officially opted out of the Uniform Time Act, which mandates Daylight Saving Time for most of the U.S., citing the state’s unique climate and energy conservation concerns.
+This decision has been upheld ever since.
+As 12News reported in March 2026, the primary reason remains the desire to avoid extending daylight into the hottest parts of the evening, which would lead to higher electricity bills for cooling.
 The Uniform Time Act of 1966 established the system of Daylight Saving Time we know today, but it also allowed states to opt out.
 Hawaii also doesn’t observe DST, largely due to its proximity to the equator, where day length doesn’t vary significantly enough to warrant the change.
 For Arizona, it was a practical choice aimed at aligning daily life with natural light in a way that conserves energy and promotes comfort.

 The Unique Case of the Navajo Nation Time Zone